The Elder Scrolls told of their return.

 At E3 2017, another PS4 version with virtual reality support was announced, titled Skyrim VR.
 It launched the same date as the Switch version, including all the DLC.

 The other factor contributing to Skyrim's long term popularity is its massive modding community.
-Skyrim is a strong contender for the title of Most Modded Game ever, and its community is still in full swing nearly a decade after release.
-At the Mod Nexus, the original version of Skyrim holds the crown for most mods produced, with a total of nearly 64 thousand mods. note For comparison, Fallout 4 clocks in second place at just around half of that.
+Skyrim is a strong contender for the title of Most Modded Game evernote , and its community is still in full swing a decade after release.
+At the Mod Nexus, the original version of Skyrim holds the crown for most mods produced, with a total of nearly 69,000 mods, and if you add in the mods for Special Edition (which on its own is sitting pretty at second place), the total jumps to over 120,000, with more than four billion downloads between the two!
+For comparison, Fallout 4 clocks in third place at just over a third of that.
 There are whole YouTube channels that have been extremely successful that are solely devoted to showcasing Skyrim mods.
 The release of the Special Edition, particularly with it being in a far more stable 64 bitnote gave the modding community a definite shot in the arm, allowing mods to become even more ambitious.
 A list of troper-recommended mods has been added here.

 The following mods have their own pages: